 Annual Maximum Meaning for Dental Insurance

-Make sure that you understand the annual maximum meaning for dental insurance to avoid surprises.
+Make sure that you understand the definition of annual maximum for dental insurance to avoid nasty surprises.
 The annual maximum is the yearly limit that any plan will pay in “allowed charges.”
 Allowed charges are the pre-negotiated fees for specific services rendered by participating providers.

 The company stops honoring claims once you reach the annual limit.
 You must pay for oral care 100% out-of-pocket from that point forward – at least until the new contract year begins.